shashankprasanna/aws-dl1-workshop-2022/content/2_getting_started_dl1/_index.md

 Note that a subset of this content will be used to create the 1 hour “certification” online class that will be a subset.
 We assume 3 hours or content.

-Training instances on EC2 DL1 using models on Habana Github repo

-Migrating models on to EC2 DL1 and training models using TensorFlow Public Model